Project Management Degree Specialization

 Project managers make companies more competitive by enabling them to operate faster and more efficiently.
-When you earn your business degree with a specialization in Project Management, you'll find our experiential learning methods bring the real world into the classroom.
+When you earn your Project Management degree specialization at DeVry, you'll find our experiential learning methods bring the real world into the classroom.
 As a result, you'll stay abreast of the most current technology and project management processes.
 Upon graduation, your project management career responsibilities could include cost estimates, budget project management, cost control, risk assessment, bid negotiation and contracts, and performance reporting.

 Enrollment and Graduation Data

 Available for all of DeVry and Keller's PMI GAC accredited programs.